If your organization requires higher level of security, 2FA Enforce upon logging in GEVME platform is required.

 5. Code accepted and automatically become default.

-If you make this as default log-in method, the next time logging in GEVME account, you will be using Google Authenticator instead of receiving SMS.
+If you make this as default log-in method, the next time logging in GEVME account, you will be using Authenticator App instead of receiving SMS.

-Note: ensure that your phone and computer (used to access GEVME) have the same date and time zone.
+Note: if you use Google Authenticator app, ensure that your phone and computer (used to access GEVME) have the same date and time zone.
 Follow these steps to make sure your Google Authenticator app’s time is synced correctly.

 Launch the app, tap the Menu button (three dots), and go to Settings > Time Correction for Codes > Sync now.